Clave Especial: History

+Formation

 The band members, all three of whom are college graduates, were born in Salinas, California, to Mexican immigrant parents who worked as farmworkers.
 They grew up listening to Regional Mexican genres such as corridos, norteño, and banda, and formed Clave Especial in 2021.
 That year, the band put out its first release, a live album called En Clave, Vol. 1 (En Vivo), which featured a popular song called "El Tranki".
 Over the next two years, they released two more live albums as well as an extended play called Los Archivados.

+Breakthrough

 In late 2023, Clave Especial was signed to Jesús Ortíz Paz's label, Street Mob Records.
 They released "Rápido Soy" soon afterwards, which amassed 179 million streams on Spotify in 2023 and became their breakout single.
 As of 2025, the music video has racked up over 80 million views on YouTube.
 In 2024, Clave Especial joined the Warner Music Latina roster when Warner partnered with Street Mob.
 Accordingly, the band joined fellow labelmates Calle 24 and Chino Pacas as co-headliners on the Street Mob Tour later that year, performing in several shows throughout the Southwestern United States.

 Clave Especial received further attention with the release of "Kalashnikov" in January 2024, which amassed over 156 million Spotify streams that year.
 That June, they performed the song while walking boxer David Benavidez to the ring prior to his interim world title defense against Oleksandr Gvozdyk at the MGM Grand Garden Arena.
 EssentiallySports noted that the song "mirrors his aggressive fighting style and builds anticipation for what’s to come", while adding that the band's performance "[added] a powerful, energetic vibe" to Benavidez's entrance.
 In August 2024, Clave Especial collaborated with Luis R. Conriquez on the single "No Son Doritos", which garnered over 163 millions streams on Spotify in 2024 and whose accompanying music video has accumulated over 100 million views on YouTube as of 2025.
 In September 2024, Clave Especial performed at Festival ARRE in Mexico City, the largest festival for regional Mexican music in the country.
 Later that month, they released the single "GPI" with Chino Pacas along with a music video.
 In October 2024, Clave Especial and Fuerza Regida co-released "NO PASA NADA", along with an accompanying music video.
 Despite its late release in the year, it accumulated over 127 million streams on Spotify in the remaining months of 2024.
 In November, Clave Especial performed at the inaugural Don't Fall in Love Fest in San Bernardino, California, headlined by Fuerza Regida, Lil Baby, and Los Ángeles Azules.
 In January 2025, Clave Especial was named one of four "Artists To Watch" in the Latin music category by Spotify alongside De La Rose, Netón Vega, and Yan Block.